chainguard-dev/edu/content/chainguard/chainguard-images/retrieve-image-sboms.md

   cgr.dev/chainguard/argocd | jq -r .payload | base64 -d | jq .predicate
 ```

 This example includes two extra arguments not included in the example syntax outlined previously.
 First, it includes the `--platform` flag which allows you to download the attestation for a specific platform image.
-This example specifies the `linux/amd64` platform, but you could enter alternatives such as `linux/arm64` or `darwin/amd64`.
+This example specifies the `linux/amd64` platform, but you could also use `linux/arm64`.
 Be aware, though, that in order to use the `--platform` option you'll need to have Cosign version 2.2.1 or newer installed.

-The other extra argument is the `--predicate-type` flag.
-This allows you to specify which format you'd like the SBOM you're downloading to follow.
-This example retrieves the SBOM in the SPDX format, but to download a CycloneDX SBOM you could instead have the `--predicate-type` option point to `https://cyclonedx.org/Document`.
+The other extra argument is the `--predicate-type` flag, required to specify which type of predicate you want to download from the registry.
+In order to download Chainguard Images SBOM attestations, you should use the `https://spdx.dev/Document` predicate type.

 ## Learn more

 We provide provenance information for every Chainguard Image in their respective [Reference docs](/chainguard/chainguard-images/reference/).
-After reaching the **Overview** for the image of your choice, navigate to the **Provenance** tab for information on how to retrieve the image's attestation, as well as how to verify the image's attestation and signatures.
+After reaching the **Overview** for the image of your choice, navigate to the **Provenance** tab for information on how to retrieve the image's attestations, as well as how to verify the image's attestations and signatures.